-A subfeature is a feature which only exists in the presence of its parent feature, and whose identity can be derived (in the context of its parent) from its value.
+A subfeature is a feature that only exists in the presence of its parent feature, and whose identity can be derived (in the context of its parent) from its value.
 A subfeature's parent can never be another subfeature.
 Thus, features and their subfeatures form a two-level hierarchy.

-F of А value-string for feature is the form а а string value-subvalue1-subvalue2...subvalueN, where value is a legal value for \mathbf{F} and subvalue1...subvalueN are legal values of some of F's subfeatures.
-For example, the properties <toolset>gcc <toolset-version>3.0.1 can be expressed more conscisely using a valuestring, as <toolset>qcc-3.0.1.
+A value-string for a feature F is a string of the form value-subvalue1-subvalue2...-subvalueN, where value is a legal value for F and subvalue1...subvalueN are legal values of some of F's subfeatures.
+For example, the properties <toolset>gcc <toolset-version>3.0.1 can be expressed more conscisely using a value-string, as <toolset>gcc-3.0.1.